-The Acreage-owned Botanist dispensary is set to open this week in Williamstown in Gloucester County and be the 15th dispensary location in New Jersey.
+The Acreage-owned Botanist dispensary is set to open this week in Williamstown in Gloucester County and be the 15th New Jersey dispensary.

 They bought the dispensaries from the Compassionate Care Foundation, which has become a non-profit.
 Under former Governor Chris Christie NJ Department of Health appointee David Knowlton, it was one of the original six cannabis dispensaries opened in New Jersey under Christie.